 Smolt abundance passage estimates at Prosser and the methods used to derive them were described above.
-For spring Chinook, adult return estimates to the Yakima River mouth were derived using Prosser and Roza adult abundance and harvest data (described in other sections of this report and in Appendix B) and run reconstruction techniques (monitoring methods.org method 421; Appendix B).
+For spring Chinook, adult return estimates to the Yakima River mouth were derived using Prosser and Roza adult abundance and harvest data (described in other sections of this report and in Appendix B) and run reconstruction techniques (Appendix B).
 For coho, we used Prosser adult abundance.